|Oracle® Database Enterprise User Security Administrator's Guide

 Users benefit from Enterprise User Security through single sign-on (SSO) or single password authentication, depending on the configuration chosen by the administrator.
 Using single sign-on, users need to authenticate only once and subsequent authentications take place transparently.
 This functionality requires SSL, which should not be confused with OracleAS Single Sign-On, a component of Oracle Identity Management infrastructure.

 Single password authentication lets users authenticate to multiple databases with a single global password although each connection requires a unique authentication.
 The password is securely stored in the centrally located, LDAP-compliant directory, and protected with security mechanisms including encryption and Access Control Lists (ACLs).
 This approach improves usability by reducing the number of passwords to remember and manage, and by eliminating the overhead of setting up SSL.

 Enterprise User Security requires Oracle Internet Directory 10g (9.0.4) or higher.
 Other LDAP-compliant directory services are supported by using Oracle Internet Directory Integration Platform to synchronize them with Oracle Internet Directory.
 Another directory services product, Oracle Virtual Directory, provides a single, dynamic access point to multiple data sources through LDAP or XML protocols.
 Oracle Virtual Directory can provide multiple application-specific views of identity data stored in, for example, Oracle Internet Directory, Microsoft Active Directory and Sun Java Systems Directory instances, and can also be used to secure data access to the application-specific sources and enhance high-availability to existing data-sources.

 This section contains the following topics:

-See Also:Oracle Internet Directory Administrator's Guide, for information about using Oracle Directory Integration Platform with other directories
+See Also:Oracle Internet Directory Administrator's Guide, for information about using Oracle Directory Integration Platform and Oracle Virtual Directory with other directories

 Note:Microsoft Active Directory is supported only for Oracle databases on Windows platforms.